 This is the second instalment in our cloud native and Kubernetes application checklist series.
 In instalment one we looked at the complexity that cloud native applications introduce into the developer workflow.
 We also outlined the tools aimed at streamlining this workflow, making it easier for devs to build and deploy code while reducing integration issues for cloud native applications deployed on Kubernetes.

-In this article we will review the continuous integration and deployment (CICD) landscape for cloud native applications.
-We will also outline CICD tools and evaluate them based on how well they integrate with modern cloud native applications and Kubernetes.
+In this article we will review continuous integration and deployment (CICD) tools aimed at cloud native environments.
+We will also evaluate these tools based on how well they integrate with modern cloud native applications and Kubernetes.

 CICD is driven by the demands for speed, agility and automation placed on modern software release cycles.
 A related set of CICD tooling has also cropped up to support this concept.
 CICD tools usually encompass the build, test and deploy workflow and allow developers and DevOps to accelerate software delivery and reduce integration issues in production.

 Modern CICD tools need to align with the specific requirements of cloud native containerised applications deployed on Kubernetes.
 Several CICD tools specifically targeted towards cloud native architectures are already in the market.